QuantEcon/lecture-python.myst/lectures/svd_intro.md

 # Singular Value Decomposition (SVD)

-In addition to regular packages contained in Anaconda by default, this notebook also requires:
+In addition to regular packages contained in Anaconda by default, this lecture also requires:

 ```{code-cell} ipython3
 :tags: [hide-output]